ningchencontact/azure-docs.zh-tw/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 // Retrieve the connection string for use with the application.
 The storage connection string is stored
 // in an environment variable on the machine running the application called storageconnectionstring.
 // If the environment variable is created after the application is launched in a console or with Visual
-// Studio, the shell needs to be closed and reloaded to take the environment variable into account. string storageConnectionString = Environment.GetEnvironmentVariable("storageconnectionstring", EnvironmentVariableTarget.User);
+// Studio, the shell or application needs to be closed and reloaded to take the environment variable into account. string storageConnectionString = Environment.GetEnvironmentVariable("storageconnectionstring");

 // Check whether the connection string can be parsed. if (CloudStorageAccount.TryParse(storageConnectionString, out storageAccount))